open-resources/physics_bank/content/public/021.Circuits/Capacitors/OSUPv2p8_48/OSUPv2p8_48.md

   pl-customizations:
     weight: 1
     blank: true
+myst:
   substitutions:
     params:
       vars:
         title: Varying Separation Distance of Capacitor Plates
       a: '30.0'
       b: '1.25'
-    c: '2.50'
+      c: '2.00'
-    v: '60'
+      v: '30'
       part3:
         ans1:
           value: It is lost to the surroundings in the laboratory
         ans2:
           value: Charge is transferred to the battery
         ans3:
           value: It is transferred into heat energy
 ---
 # {{ params.vars.title }}
 A parallel-plate capacitor is made of two square plates with side length {{params.a }} $\textrm{ cm}$ that are {{params.b }} $\textrm{ mm}$ apart.
 The capacitor is connected to a {{params.v }} $\textrm{ V}$ battery.
 With the battery still connected, the plates are pulled apart to a separation distance of {{params.c }} $\textrm{ mm}$.